STU-540 Installation for Serial operation

 In the screenshot below the firmware version is 1.03.r0 (the secure version is given as a HEX value):

-If your firmware version is too old please raise a Support Ticket
+If your firmware version is too old please raise a support ticket via the "Submit a request" link at the top of this web page.

 - In Device Manager select the “USB Serial Port” entry corresponding to the virtual port number shown by “getSerialPorts”.